pvamshi/exchange-rates/README.md

   - Use [mswjs](https://mswjs.io/) to mock the network calls
 - [ ] Graph plotting daily changes
 - [ ] github pages
+- [ ] Better way to handle rounding of the values
+- [ ] Better way to handle API Key securely
 - [ ] Improved UX
   - Show fetching of prices info to the user
   - Responsive design